rivy-t/lvconnect/README.md

 After the app is built and started click 'Manage app' button or go to Overview tab, then click 'Configure Dynos' link.
 Disable 'web' and enable 'worker' processes, confirm changes.
 Lvconnect does not have web interface when used as a standalone tool, and having 'web' process will cause app crashes.

-**Make sure that you correctly set `LVCONNECT_TIME_OFFSET_MINUTES` variable, as LibreView is not using timezones internally and therefore there is no way for lvconnect to know what your local time is. `LVCONNECT_TIME_OFFSET_MINUTES` is set in minutes to accomodate 1/2 hour timezones, not in hours!**
+**Make sure that you correctly set `LVCONNECT_TIME_OFFSET_MINUTES` variable, as LibreView is not using timezones internally and therefore there is no way for lvconnect to know what your local time is. `LVCONNECT_TIME_OFFSET_MINUTES` is set in minutes to accommodate 1/2 hour timezones, not in hours!**

 ### Disclaimer

-The code is lisensed under [GNU General Public License](https://www.gnu.org/licenses/#GPL).
+The code is licensed under [GNU General Public License](https://www.gnu.org/licenses/#GPL).

 This project is not approved by any national Health Authority, not recommended for therapy, and not related to, or approved by [LibreView / Abbott](https://www.libreview.com/regulatoryInformation).